Skip to content

 • Partnership organization survey on needs

-• Research associates training program (based on Tlicho CART team model)
+• Research associates training program (based on existing team models)

 • Development of a strengths-based approach to employment planning that reflects an Indigenous worldview (community, sustainability, inclusivity, roles defined by talent and experience)